baratgabor/SuffixTree/.github/README.md

 Keep in mind that I did not intend this to be a full explanation.
 While I did have to cover some fundamentals to create have a reasonable narrative, but I tried to focus on aspects I found to be vague in other sources.
 Thus, I think the most useful part of this text is the discussion of the [differences between rescanning and using suffix links](#differences-of-rescanning-vs-using-suffix-links). as this is what gave me a *lot* of headaches in my implementation.

-Please note that I'm not an expert on this subject, and the following sections may contain inaccuracies (or worse).
-If you encounter any, feel free to open a problem.
+*Please note that I'm not an expert on this subject, and the following sections may contain inaccuracies (or worse).
+If you encounter any, feel free to open an issue.*

 ## Prerequisites